 How Social Workers Can Help Those Suffering from Agoraphobia

-Clinical social workers provide treatment and prevention of mental health/ healthcare services and work with individuals, couples, families, and groups through:
+Clinical social workers provide treatment and prevention of mental health issues.
+They also work with individuals, couples, families, and groups through:

 - Treatment planning